venkat22/lambda-mcp-server/README.md

-# Lambda MCP Server Demo (HTTP)
+# Lambda MCP Server Demo (Streamable HTTP)

-> This server requires a client that supports HTTP.
-There are very few clients that currently support MCP/HTTP, as such there is a client included in this repo.
+> This server requires a client that supports Streamable HTTP (not SSE).
+There are very few MCP clients that currently support Streamable HTTP (let me know if you have one), as such there is a Streamable HTTP client included in this repo, built with the [TypeScript MCP SDK which does support Streamable HTTP](https://github.com/modelcontextprotocol/typescript-sdk?tab=readme-ov-file#streamable-http).

 This project demonstrates a powerful and developer-friendly way to create serverless [MCP (Model Context Protocol)](https://github.com/modelcontextprotocol) tools using [AWS Lambda](https://aws.amazon.com/lambda/?trk=64e03f01-b931-4384-846e-db0ba9fa89f5&sc_channel=code).
 It showcases how to build a stateless, serverless MCP server with minimal boilerplate and an excellent developer experience.